vhking/BasicIntroLinq/README.md

 # BasicIntroLinq
-code samples that covers the entire range of LINQ functionality and demonstrate LINQ with SQL, DataSets, and XML.
+Code samples that covers the entire range of LINQ functionality and demonstrate LINQ with SQL, DataSets, and XML.

+The code samples are Asserted with NUnit framework